lipp/lua-websockets/README.md

 run from cloned repo directory.

 ## Simple echo server
 This is the basic echo server.
-It uses libwebsockets built in "event-loop" (via `context:service`).
+It uses libwebsocket's built in "event-loop" (via `context:service`).
 Connect to it e.g. from Javascript with `ws = new WebSocket('ws://127.0.0.1:8080','echo');`.
 The server does not handle HTTP requests though.
+If you want to handle HTTP, see on_http callback.

 ```lua
 -- load module